 Blacksmith: Huh!
 Fresh, is it?
 Tell us another!

 In other words, Bell doesn't even try.

 Mind you, she can't be blamed for making bricks without straw.
 At one point the Picts welcome Asterix and Obelix with a feast of "paupiettes de saumon", salmon paupiettes.
 Now, paupiettes are thinly sliced pieces of meat wrapped around a filler of vegetables and stuffing.
 But Conrad just draws whole salmons in the dishes.
 Poor Bell can't remedy this laziness by just calling them 'salmons', as there's a whole little shtick about Obelix loving the dish and asking for the special recipe.
 So Bell calls them "salmon portions".

 (Foreign dishes are a recurring source of humor in the series.
 So why didn't the authors mention the most famous dish in Scotland, the haggis, a meat pudding wrapped in a sheep's stomach?
-Even the Scots make fun of it, vide Robert Browning's ode to haggis ("Fair fa' your honest, sonsie face, Great chieftain o' the puddin'-race!
+Even the Scots make fun of it, vide Robert Burns's ode to haggis ("Fair fa' your honest, sonsie face, Great chieftain o' the puddin'-race!
 Aboon them a' ye tak yer place, Painch, tripe, or thairm: Weel are ye wordy o' a grace As lang's my airm.").
 My guess is that Ferri and Conrad didn't want to invite comparison with one of the most famous skits in French radio: La Panse de Brebis Farcie, by Fernand Raynaud, about a Frenchman's desperate attempt to avoid eating haggis.)

 My main beef is that Bell made no attempt at reproducing Scottish dialect.
 All her Picts speak like London schoolmistresses.
 This is all the more bizarre as there's also being published the entire album in Lallans, or Lowland Scottish English, as shown below: